Cyber-Mint/git-going/chapters/chapter-07.md

 Consider integrating SonarQube or similar static code analysis tools to perform comprehensive code analysis and identify potential code smells and security vulnerabilities.

-> [asp.net example](examples/git-actions/asp.net/.github/workflows/config.yaml) : you can refer to this example in order to understand what is possible in a pipline this example includes a build and test
+> [asp.net example](examples/git-actions/asp.net/.github/workflows/config.yaml) : you can refer to this example in order to understand what is possible in a pipline this example includes a build and test for asp.net

 Conclusion
 ----------